 While the Compensation Committee considers peer group analysis as a component of its overall executive compensation decision process, it does not attempt to set executive compensation at a specific benchmark level, or percentile of compensation paid by other companies.
-The Compensation Committee determines the mix of compensation of each executive officer based on its review of such competitive data and an internal subjective analysis.
-We believe our approach to compensation reflects sound risk management practices, as it does not encourage excessive risk-taking by the Company's executives.
+The Compensation Committee determines the mix of compensation of each executive officer based on its review of such competitive data and an assessment of the individual's performance.
+We believe our approach to compensation does not encourage excessive risk-taking by the Company's executives.

-Our peer group of companies for fiscal year 2016, consists of sixteen similar publicly-traded drug development companies, all approved by the Compensation Committee, with input from management and our compensation consultant.
-The peer group is composed of drug development companies with similar market characteristics, without material revenue from commercial products, and with emphasis on oncology companies as follows:
+Our peer group of companies for fiscal year 2018, consists of 22 similar publicly-traded drug development companies, all approved by the Compensation Committee, with input from management and our compensation consultant.
+The peer group is composed of drug development companies with a similar market cap size, without material revenue from commercial products, and with emphasis on oncology drug development companies as follows: